wookiee/cocoa-programming-for-osx-5e/README.md

 As with any technology, as Apple releases new versions you may encounter surprises.
 Where possible we will update the errata to call attention to these changes.

+## Swift 2 Transition Guide

+At WWDC 2015, Apple announced Xcode 7 and Swift 2, both of which introduce significant updates.
+Those changes, and to a lesser extent changes to Cocoa for OS X 10.11, necessitate a companion guide for using Xcode 7 to work through the exercises in the book.
+That companion guide is [here](./Swift2.md).

 ## Learn at Big Nerd Ranch

 If you would like to learn Cocoa from one of us live and in person in a monastic,